10 Online Dating Marriage Success Statistics

 Online dating has been around since the ’90s, and it’s become pretty commonplace in our lives.
 But how well is it really working?
 Is online dating getting people into the relationships they truly want?
 Is it actually leading to marriages that last?

 You’ve probably heard stories about couples who met online, fell in love, and got married.
-Online dating success stories are all over the web.
+Online dating success stories1 are all over the web.
 However, we wanted to go beyond anecdotal evidence and tell you about the online dating statistics regarding love and marriage.

 1. People Who Meet Online Get Married Quicker

-Research shows that people who meet online often head to the altar sooner than those who meet through friends, at work, at a bar, or other places like that.
+Research shows that people who meet online often head to the altar sooner2 than those who meet through friends, at work, at a bar, or other places like that.
 Michael Rosenfeld, a sociologist at Stanford, said there are a couple of reasons for this.

 We also expect those numbers to grow because most people’s intent with online dating is to meet someone for marriage or at least a long-term relationship.
-For example, 80% of Tinder users say that — not a hookup — is what they’re looking for.

-3. Online Marriages are Less Likely to End Within the First Year
+3. Online Marriages Are Less Likely to End Within the First Year

 Not only are people who are meeting online getting married sooner, but their marriages are also lasting longer than those of couples who didn’t meet online.
-The former group is less likely to separate or divorce within the first year of marriage than the latter.
+The former group is less likely to separate or divorce7 within the first year of marriage than the latter.

-This study was conducted by Philipp Hergovich, of the University of Vienna, and Josué Ortega, of the University of Essex, based on 2013 data from the National Academy of Sciences.
+This study was conducted by Philipp Hergovich, of the University of Vienna, and Josué Ortega, of the University of Essex, based on data from the National Academy of Sciences.

 “We found that online dating corresponds with way more interracial marriages, and way stronger marriages, from a mathematics perspective,” Ortega said in an interview with Forbes.